dexie/dexie-website/cloud/pricing.md

 ## Dexie Cloud Server Software

-Buy off the software (optionally with full source code and private GIT access) and **do whatever you want with it** except [competing with us](server-software-license-terms).
-Serve millions of users without any additional fee.
-Host it in the cloud of your own choice, or on your own bare metal.
-The server can be published on cloud providers such as Amazon AWS and Microsoft Azure.
-Email support, private git access and software updates in one year included.
-For continous support, the yearly support fee includes continuous updates, email support and access to our private git repo.
+Purchase the software (with optional full source code and private Git access) and utilize it as you wish (modify source code or taylor it for your systems).
+The only rule is to [not compete with us](server-software-license-terms).
+Serve millions of users without additional fees.
+Host it on a cloud provider of your choice or your own hardware.
+The server is compatible with cloud platforms like Amazon AWS and Microsoft Azure.
+The package includes one year of chat- and email support and software updates.
+For continuous support, the yearly fee covers ongoing updates, chat- and email support.

 <a class='btn btn-primary' href='/cloud/docs/premium-software' role='button'>Read more... &raquo;</a>